ylegoc/evl/README.md

 With EVL, *Design Patterns* can be reviewed in the light of multimethods.

 Multimethods separate data from process and code using the *Visitor* pattern can be replaced with a multimethod.
-The *State* pattern can also be reviewed by simply adding a state object to the parameter of the dispatched methods.
+The *State* pattern can also be reviewed by simply adding a state object to the parameters of the dispatched methods.

 However defining multimethods can lead to different problems: